-At the end of Introductory Module, a mandatory 'Formative Examination'6 is held on the pattern of a Summative examination.
+At the end of Introductory Module, a mandatory 'Formative Examination' is held on the pattern of a Summative examination.
 Students failing to appear in this examination without a valid reason will not be allowed to continue the academic year.
 The content examined will be included in end of the module Summative Examination I.

-b) Summative Assessment Tests

-Content Assessment
+Content Assessment will comprise of written and practical/ATP examination.

-- i) Summative assessment test comprise of written and practical/ATP examination.
-The written examination test will have questions from Anatomy, Biochemistry, Community Health Sciences, Physiology, Pharmacology, Pathology and Microbiology.
-Summative assessment tests scores of Years 1 and 2 will contribute 30% to the MBBS 1A and 1B examinations respectively. - ii) Practical/ATP Examination: Attendance in laboratory practical sessions is mandatory. - a.
-A student who is absent, in more than one laboratory session in a module of ≤ 4 weeks and more than two sessions in a module of >4 weeks, in more than one module, will be ineligible to write the certifying examination and will write the re-sit exam as first attempt. - b.
-Essential psychomotor skills must be signed off in pre-identified laboratory sessions using a logbook.
-Students who miss these laboratory sessions due to approved leave will be responsible for contacting the respective faculty for a remedial sign-off session to ensure eligibility for the certifying exam.
-Students who miss a session due to unapproved absence will be ineligible for the certifying examination and will write the re-sit exam as first attempt following remediation. - c.
-Practical/ATP examination will be held at the end of each module.
+i) Written assessment: The written examination test will have questions from Anatomy, Biochemistry, Community Health Sciences, Physiology, Pharmacology, Pathology and Microbiology.
+Summative assessment tests scores of Years 1 and 2 will contribute 30% to the MBBS 1A and 1B examinations respectively.

+ii) Practical/ATP Examination:

+a.
+Practical/ATP examination will be held at the end of relevant modules.
 A minimum score of 50% is required to pass the practical/ATP examination.
 Failure will require remediation and resit practical/ATP examination.
 Students successful in resit practical/ATP examination will be awarded a score of 50%.
 By the end of the year, a minimum aggregate score of 50% is an eligibility criterion for MBBS IA & B examinations.
 Failure to achieve this score will require remediation and resit practical/ATP examination.
 Successful completion will make the student eligible for certifying examination.